Broccode/acci_eaf/docs/prd/epic-2.6.md

        implementation).
 4. A basic TDD setup is present: `src/test/kotlin` directory with example unit tests for a sample application service and an ArchUnit test class placeholder with example rules.
 5. A main application class for Spring Boot (e.g., `@SpringBootApplication`) is generated.
-6. Spotless configuration is included and applied in the `build.gradle.kts`.
+6. ktlint configuration is included and applied in the `build.gradle.kts`.
 7.
        Example `application.yml` or `.properties` files include placeholders and comments for connecting to local NATS and PostgreSQL instances (referencing connection details for the EAF standard Docker Compose setup).
 8. The new module is correctly registered in the root